Entanglement evolution of three-qubit mixed states in multipartite cavity-reservoir systems: discussion and conclusion

 \section{discussion and conclusion}

 A set of monogamy relations shown in Eq.
 (13) hold in the entanglement evolution, which restrict the entanglement distribution.
 Particularly, in the dynamical procedure, the initial entanglement between the cavity photon $c_1$ and the system $c_2c_3z$ is larger than the sum of entanglement in subsystems $c_1c_2c_3$ and $r_1r_2r_3$.
 However, the monogamy relation given by the initial entanglement $C_{c_1|c_2c_3}^2(0)$ has not been established.
-A main reason is that, in this case, the related subsystems can not be regard as a logic qubit.
+The main reason is that, in this case, the related subsystems cannot be regarded as a logic qubit.
 Ou pointed out that the monogamy relations induced by concurrences do not hold in general for the higher dimensional objects \cite{ou07pra}.
 However, entanglement monogamy is a fundamental property in many-body systems \cite{kim09pra}, and the similar monogamous relation can be satisfied under a well-defined entanglement measure.
-With a good monogamy relation of entanglement, one can construct multipartite entanglement measures \cite{ckw00pra,hfan07pra,byw07pra,baw08pra}, and has a deep understanding on many-body quantum systems.
+With a good monogamy relation of entanglement, one can construct multipartite entanglement measures \cite{ckw00pra,hfan07pra,byw07pra,baw08pra}, and have a deep understanding of many-body quantum systems.

 In the time evolution, the entanglement of three reservoirs have close relation to that of cavity photons.
 After some calculation, we can obtain the relation of density matrices between the two subsystems, which can be expressed as